r4hulCorleone/unity-magic-layout/CONTRIBUTING.md

 ### Style guide
-The project comes with Roslyn analyzer library inside to help you follow the style guide.
+The project comes with Roslyn analyzer to help you follow the style guide.
 Please be sure your PRs have no warning or errors inside unity editor before submitting.